kushalprakash6/Standalone-5G-netowrk-simulation/documentation/ProjectPlan.md

 ### Sprint 5

-1. Completed first slicing by establishig internet connection from UE
+1. Slicing network by splitting UPF plane from the control plane
 2. Tried installing Kamailio server on Ubuntu 20.04
+3. Checking of Kamailio server compatability to Ubuntu 20xx and 22xx
-3. Updating Documentation.
+4. Updating Documentation.

 ### Sprint 6
-1.
+1. Preparation of slides for the presentation.
+2. Updating the Md files.

 ## Sprints overview - Karthik Kothamangala Sreenath

 ### Sprint 1